-Instructor: Prof. Emmanuel
+Instructor: Prof. Fredeen

-Covers the principles of the nutrition of animals.
+The principles of the nutrition of domestic animals are discussed as a foundation for understanding the application of nutrition to the farm situation.
 Emphasis is given to the needs and use of specific nutrients.

-AS 35: Feeds and Feeding Instructor: Prof. Emmanuel
+AS 35: Feeds and Feeding

+Instructor: Prof. Fredeen

-Teaches the basic composition of feeds, the methods of feed formulation, and the use of nutrient requirements tables.
-Specialized feeding programs are discussed in relation to domestic animals.
+The basic composition of feeds, the methods of feed formulation, and the use of nutrient requirements tables are studied.
+Specialized feeding programs for all common domestic species are demonstrated.
+Application of basic nutrition principles are discussed in relation to on-farm conditions.